-A small mesh tube called a stent usually is placed in the artery during angioplasty.
+A small mesh tube called a stent usually is placed in the artery during the procedure.
 The stent is wrapped around the deflated balloon catheter before the catheter is inserted into the artery.

 When the balloon is inflated to compress the plaque, the stent expands and attaches to the artery wall.
 The stent supports the inner artery wall and reduces the chance of the artery becoming narrow or blocked again.

 Some stents are coated with medicine that is slowly and continuously released into the artery.
 They are called drug-eluting stents.
-The medicine helps prevent scar tissue from blocking the artery following angioplasty.
+The medicine helps prevent scar tissue from blocking the artery following PCI.

-For more details about angiography, angioplasty, and stent placement, go to “What To Expect During Coronary Angioplasty.”
+For more details about angiography, PCI, and stent placement, go to “What To Expect During Percutaneous Coronary Intervention.”

-Once the angioplasty is scheduled, your doctor will advise you:
+Once the procedure is scheduled, your doctor will advise you:

 Your doctor will use this equipment to see enlarged pictures of the blockages in your coronary arteries.